WordPress rescue from a failed agency: a senior developer checklist

 If your team designs but does not develop Craft sites, or if you need overflow capacity for a large project, I can slot into your existing workflow.

 Yes.
-Monthly retainers cover updates, security patches, and a set number of hours for changes or fixes.
-Retainer clients get priority response for issues.
+I offer monthly retainers covering Craft updates, security patches, and a set number of hours for changes or fixes.
+Retainer clients get priority response when issues arise.
+I also handle one-off projects and rescue work for sites that need attention.

 Whether it is a new build, a rescue project, or ongoing support, describe what you need.